 Tiger Woods will match-up against Phil Mickelson in a $9 million match made for pay-per-view TV during Thanksgiving weekend in November 2018.

 The duo will compete against each other in a Nov.
 23 match-play confrontation at Shadow Creek Golf Course in Las Vegas.
-The match format will be 18-hole stroke play, meaning the match will go the distance.
-However, whichever player wins the 18-hole dream match will earn the payout of the full $9 million purse in a winner-take-all decision.
+The match format will be 18-hole match play, meaning the match will not necessarily go the distance.
+However, whichever player wins the 18-hole dream match, which will start at 3 p.m.
+Eastern/noon Pacific time, will earn the payout of the full $9 million purse in a winner-take-all decision.

 In addition to the $9 million purse, Tiger Woods vs. Phil Mickelson will feature opportunities for the two players to make side bets during the match.
 The money wagered will come from the players' own pockets, with the proceeds from the bets -- ranging from a long-drive contest to a closest-to-the-pin contest, to more games -- going to designated charities of the players' choice.

 So, how can you watch Tiger Woods vs. Phil Mickelson?
-The Match, as it has been dubbed, will be available on pay-per-view, and it will be distributed by Turner's B/R Live platform, both online, through AT&T's DirecTV and U-Verse, as well other select on-demand platforms.
-It has been rumored, though not confirmed, the cost to purchase the event will be approximately $25.
-It's expected there will be online streaming options in addition to the TV component, with the B/R Live website offering the stream.
+The Match, as it has been dubbed, will be available on pay-per-view, and it will be distributed by Turner's B/R Live platform, both online, through AT&T's DirecTV and U-Verse, as well other select on-demand platforms, including Comcast, Altice, Verizon, Cox and Charter in the United States, as well Rogers, Shaw and Bell in Canada.
+The cost to purchase the event will be $19.99.
+The B/R Live website will offer the streaming of the match for the same price.
 The B/R Live app is also available for Roku, Amazon Fire TV and Apple TV.

 In the weeks leading up to The Match, HBO will air episodes of its "24/7" series, with content surrounding the players' preparation for the Sin City match.
 TNT will air highlights and behind-the-scenes content after the pay-per-view match.